 2. Once Upon a Time in America (1984)

-The final film of the Once Upon a Time trilogy, the Italian-American epic crime drama masterpiece accounts the lives of Jewish ghetto youths who escalate to prominence in New York City’s underbelly of organised crime.
+The final film of the Once Upon a Time trilogy, the Italian-American epic crime drama masterpiece, accounts for the lives of Jewish ghetto youths who escalate to prominence in New York City’s underbelly of organized crime.
 Unlike other films of this genre, ‘Once Upon a Time in America’ explores the moral themes of friendships, love, lust, greed, betrayal, loss, broken relationships amalgamated with the rise of the American mobsters.
 Covering a tale of over four decades, the gangster flick was shortened for the American audience which did not reap any good.
 However, the original “European cut” was very well received by then audience and critics and was also a commercial and critical success.
 Robert De Niro’s Noodles was vastly appreciated and the film has often been cited as being “poetic” due to its thematic representations.

 Read More: Movies Like Into the Wild